anonSubmissionGithub/Fix-Induced-Vul-Analysis/README.md

 The dataset provided is ready to use.
 Here, the  details are provided about the data collection process.
 If you just want to use the dataset, this part is not required.
 Data Collection.ipynb file extracts all future versions from GitHub for future analysis.
 It starts with BigVul dataset.
 Processed commit information from BigVul dataset is provided in dfVulCWE.csv.
 The file can be downloaded using the link https://drive.google.com/file/d/1LxkCphSaoUeb1CKaDf9kj8Rf1zHrTTKX/view?usp=sharing

+Data_Process_FullyCleaned.ipynb file processed the data once the future versions are collected.